merveenoyan/merveenoyan.github.io/blog/build_in_public.md

 # Build in Public

 In [my previous post](../2025.md) I have mentioned about my lack of (feeling of) progress in French and how I burned out of it.
 Ever since that post I went to Alpes to celebrate xmas with my mother.
 I noticed during the entire trip I have spoken French to handle everything and it went smooth.
 I had an epiphany, I actually have come so far but I have absolutely zero feedback around it.
+Progress does matter and I have to see it for myself.

+With work I often have the feeling that the whole process never ends.
+It's a fast-paced field, I will fall behind if I don't ship or learn.
+Since it feels like sisyphos and the stone, it's pretty similar to what I felt with French too.
-I decided to take a step back on what I did in 2025 about my work and commit to new goals and build in public.
+I have I decided to take a step back on what I did in 2025 about my work and commit to new goals and build in public, maybe get feedback if my work was of use.

 I committed this year to lower the barrier of entry for developers to build with open-source vision and multimodal models.
 These models are not complex as people think they are, but I noticed that people hesitate a little.
 To do this, I have built smol-vision and it was loved a ton by community!